open-mpi/svn-to-git-conversion/scripts/svn-to-git/README.txt

 I didn't save the URL reference, sorry.
 Perhaps a future version of git will fix the bug, but we used 1.8.2.1 for this conversion.

+SIDENOTE: Re-reading this README over a year after I wrote it (in Dec
+     2015), I realize I left out a key assumption from the text: when we switched to Git, the Open MPI SVN repository was up to r32823.
+     Meaning: it was a *giant* SVN repo.
+That's why the conversion process took 8+ hours, why we tried to factor in network delay when accessing the remote SVN server, etc.  If your SVN repo has far fewer commits, some of time-saving techniques that we tried to use probably won't apply to you -- e.g., your conversion could take just a few minutes.
+If you're coming here from outside the Open MPI project, you will likely mainly care about steps 4 (preprocess) and 6 (re-writing commit messages to include SVN r numbers, cross references to new git commit hashes, etc.).

-For ompi, the main script is "runme.sh".
+For Open MPI, the main script is "runme.sh".
 In the final iteration, it used a svnsync local copy of the OMPI repo.
 It saved a bit of time in the early commit conversion, but as the r numbers increased, the conversion time became increasingly dominated by local computation.
 So the use of a local repo wasn't as much of a win as I had hoped.